Czech Republic

 II.
 INTERVIEWS WITH IMMIGRANTS TO THE CZECH REPUBLIC

+In our research we decided to arrange interviews with some of the immigrants living in Ostrava, Czech Republic.
+The aim of our work was to provide the foreignersã impressions of their new life in our country and convey their personal experience.
 Our first interviewee was Stacy Anderson, an American citizen+ The second one was José Antonio Rojo Gutieréz, a Spanish teacher in our school.
 And the third one was Tomáš Grohregin, a Slovak immigrant who decided to study and work in the Czech Republic.

 This is a transcript of our interviews.